deitch/cansecurity/README.md

 To run the tests, from the root directory, run `npm test`.

 ## Breaking Changes

+#### Changes to version 0.6.4
+Declarative authorization no longer has an option to "allow" or "deny" by default. **All** rules are "deny" unless the condition passes.
+It is very easy to invert the condition and make it pass except in certain circumstances.

+    ["GET","/secure/path",true,"allow","a === b"]

+Can just as easily be written as

+    ["GET","/secure/path",true,"deny","a !== b"]

+Or more simply

+    ["GET","/secure/path",true,"a !== b"]

 #### Changes to version 0.6.0
 Prior to version 0.6.0, cansecurity *sometimes* would send back a 401 or 403 as `res.send(401,"unauthenticated")` or `res.send(403,"unauthorized")`, and sometimes would just call `next({status:401,message:"unauthenticated"})` or `next({status:403,message:"unauthorized"})`.